Pengfei-Liu-SYSU/DGM4CAD/README.md

 ![Figure 1](./figs/figure_1_overview.png)

-**Caption**: We summarize the paradigms centered on data modalities and task orientation.
+We summarize the paradigms centered on data modalities and task orientation.
 Input-driven tasks include text, sketch, and image-to-CAD, while CAD models or 3D shapes serve as inputs for tasks such as reconstruction and editing.
 Output modalities primarily focus on sketches, CAD models, and various 3D shapes, with a particular emphasis on sketch and CAD generation tasks.
 These tasks follow a typical pipeline, from requirement analysis to final output, illustrating how generative models guide the design process.

 ---